ZacharyJSchultz/Crime-Ridden-Pittsburgh-Neighborhoods/README.md

 Link: https://data.wprdc.org/dataset/non-traffic-citations

-This dataset contains information about non-traffic citations, which are low-level criminal offenses where a law enforcement officer issues a citation<br>
+This dataset contains information about non-traffic citations, which are low-level criminal offenses where a law enforcement officer<br>
-instead of an arrest.
+issues a citation instead of an arrest.
 As its names suggests, any citation regarding traffic is excluded from this data set.

 We decided as a group that less citations means that it is easier to commit crimes in such neighborhood, since it means that actions<br>
 that may be construed as a crime could be caught less often.